Photo with 4 notesMy Tumblr Crushes:

 Question with 6 notes

-jakke asked: Is Google always going to be our predominant search engine?
+jakke said: Is Google always going to be our predominant search engine?
 Or is it just something that's fashionable now but likely to be replaced in a couple years, like how Facebook displaced myspace?

 (Please forgive me if this is incoherent.
 I’ve been arguing with Linux all day.)